1

 (which the world sought so often to shame;

-prejudice and prudery make a miserable mix)
+prejudice and prudery attempting to cause me a loss

-and dates of my entrance and exit.
+of confidence) and dates of my entrance and exit.

 That carcass beneath the sod, by death undone,